duke-malaria-collaboratory/BRAVA/README.md

     [`environment.yaml`](environment.yaml) however you like.

 1. Edit the configuration file [`config.yml`](config.yml).
-    - `ncores`: the number of cores to use.
-Do not exceed the number of cores you have available.
     - `target`: the polymorphic gene target.
     - `refs`: the path to the folder containing reference sequences for the polymorphic gene target that will be used to map the raw reads to the appropriate gene targets of interest
     - `pair1`: the path to the folder containing the forward reads.